-You can also Apply Online instead of using the paper form.
+You can apply online instead of using the paper form.
 A personal identification number (PIN) may be used instead of sending a signature page when applying over the internet.
 You will receive confirmation that your FAFSA has been processed by the Department of Education.
-If you included an email address on your FAFSA, you will receive a Student Aid Report (SAR) notification in response by email.
-If you did not include an e-mail address, you will receive a paper SAR in the mail.
+If you included an email address on your FAFSA, you will receive a Student Aid Report (SAR) notification in response, by email.
+If you did not include an email address, you will receive a paper SAR in the mail.
 Either form of the SAR allows you to review the information you submitted and to make corrections, if any are needed.
-The Student Aid Report (SAR) summarizes all the information you provided on your FAFSA.
+The SAR summarizes all the information you provided on your FAFSA.
 Your SAR will usually contain your Expected Family Contribution (EFC), the number used in determining your eligibility for federal student aid.
-Your EFC will appear in the upper right-hand portion of a paper SAR or an electronic SAR.
+Your EFC will appear in the upper right-hand portion of your SAR.
 The SAR is required to determine eligibility for all federal programs.
-If you are selected for verification, you must provide additional income information to the Financial Aid Office.
-This may include tax forms, social security statements, TANF statements, and worksheets as necessary.
+If you are selected for verification, you must provide additional income information to the Specs Howard Financial Aid Department.
+This may include tax forms, social security statements, TANF statements, and worksheets, as necessary.
 Please note that all documents must be signed.

-The Financial Aid Officer will discuss your eligibility for all the Federal Financial Aid Programs that Specs Howard School participates in.
-The following is a brief description of the Federal Financial Aid Programs:
+Your Financial Aid Officer will discuss your eligibility for all the federal financial aid programs that the Specs Howard School participates in.
+The following is a brief description of those federal financial aid programs:

-The Federal Pell Grant program is a form of financial aid that does not need to be repaid.
-Funds are awarded based on need, as determined by a standard formula, and are only available to students who do not already have a Bachelors degree.
-To apply for a Federal Pell Grant, the student must complete the Free Application for Federal Student Aid (FAFSA) and meet with the Financial Aid Department at Specs Howard School, which will conduct a needs analysis for the student.
+Federal Pell Grant: The federal Pell Grant program is a type of financial aid that does not require repayment.
+Funds are awarded based on need, as determined by a standard formula, and are only available to students who do not already have a bachelor’s degree.
+To apply for a federal Pell Grant, the student must complete the Free Application for Federal Student Aid (FAFSA) and meet with the Financial Aid Department at the Specs Howard School, which will conduct a needs analysis for the student.

-The Federal Subsidized Stafford Loan is a low-interest loan made available to students to help fund their education.
-The Federal Subsidized Stafford Loan is need-based.
+Federal Direct Subsidized Loan: The federal Direct Subsidized Loan is a loan made available to students to help fund their education.
+The federal Direct Subsidized Loan is need-based.
 In order to apply for this loan, the student must be in need of aid, as determined by a standard formula.
-Students who wish to apply for a Federal Subsidized Stafford Loan must complete the Free Application for Federal Student Aid (FAFSA) and meet with the Financial Aid Department at Specs Howard School, which will conduct a needs analysis for the student.
-Repayment of a Federal Subsidized Stafford Loan begins six months after the last date of attendance.
+Students who wish to apply for a federal Direct Subsidized Loan must complete the Free Application for Federal Student Aid (FAFSA) and meet with the Financial Aid Department at the Specs Howard School, which will conduct a needs analysis for the student.
+Repayment of a federal Direct Subsidized Loan begins six months after the last date of attendance.

-Decide whether or not you would like to enroll in Specs Howard School of Media Arts.
+Decide whether or not you would like to enroll in the Specs Howard School of Media Arts.

-To enroll with Financial Aid funding, you must have your Financial Aid Eligibility determined before class start.
+To enroll with financial aid funding, you must have your Financial Aid Eligibility determined before class starts.
 (NOTE: Students must reapply for financial aid each academic year.)